DinoChiesa/salted/README.md

 ## Building

 You need to build the tool before using it.
+To do that, you need to install Go v1.16 or later.
+Get help on that [here](https://go.dev/doc/install).

+Then,

 ```
 go build salt_file.go